Occupational Therapy Assistant 2017-18 Student Handbook

 AOTA (American Occupational Therapy Association): The AOTA is the professional organization for occupational therapists, providing resources for OT students as well as occupational therapists.
 Students are encouraged to explore resources at the AOTA website www.aota.org, and to consider becoming student members.
 AOTA membership is an important part of professional identity and professional responsibility, and AOTA membership dues support and advance the profession of occupational therapy.

 The goal of the School of Nursing and Health Professions is to prepare students to become health care leaders who make a difference in their patients’ lives and in the community.
 They care for others by integrating the person’s injury or illness within the context of their life situation.
 The faculty in the School of Nursing and Health Professions has a responsibility to graduate ethical, competent, committed and evidenced-based professionals within their chosen health professions.

-Technical skills are defined according to The American Occupational Therapy Association, 2008 Occupational Therapy Practice Framework 2: Domain and Process as well as the U.S. Department of Labor Statistics Occupational Outlook Handbook.
+Technical skills are defined according to The American Occupational Therapy Association, 2014 Occupational Therapy Practice Framework 3: Domain and Process as well as the U.S. Program of Labor Statistics Occupational Outlook Handbook.
 The following standards describe essential technical skills necessary to graduate from Trinity Washington University as prepared OT practitioners.

 - Moving to and from various environments and surfaces

 - Sit or Stand for a long period of time

 - Physically interacting with tasks, objects, contexts & environments

 - Coordinate body movements to complete a task